DRAGNLabs/301r_retnet/README.md

 ## Benchmarking and Results

 [Results and comparisons with graphs or tables]
+We use EleutherAI's open-source language model evaluation harness to empirically evaluate our models across a suite of different standardized tasks.

 You can find more information in the Results section of our paper [Are You Using Retentive Networks?]().